shakiful/G.A.M.E---E-Commerce/README.md

 # G.A.M.E- E-commerce

-This is a website which allows users to buy and sell their digital game codes with others for less after buying it from the website store and using it for 5months.
-The seller can only sell the game codes once after buying the game.
+This is a website which allows users to buy digital game with other platforms for less.
+This is a wonderful way to get your favourite games after their release and get them for less than the market price.

 Features:
 1. Add to Cart functionality